 How about if these patterns have a feature that stops you from revisiting them and making them again?
 This might just be a technique that requires extra care and time.
 Lets be real, we need faster and simple sews too 🙂

 I have revisited two patterns from Love Notions that I have made and loved and simplified them.
 They will have a very similar look, but will be so much easier to sew.

-*Love Notions patterns is running a 48 hr FLASH SALE for two days only, today Friday 31st July and Saturday 1st of August.
+*Love Notions patterns is running a 48 hr FLASH SALE for two days only, today Friday 31st July and Saturday 1st of August 2020.
 No code needed, SITE WIDE and I hope you are sitting down….
 50% OFF!
 Get your favorite patterns HERE* (The only pattern excluded is the La Bella Donna: it was released last week).
 Use my code Pins10 for an extra 10% off.

 Love Notions has a physical office now and workshop and there are amazing plans for the space in a future date.
 The Sale celebrates moving into a brick and mortar space.
 To find out about the Workshop, click HERE.

 I am hosting a Love Notions PATTERN GIVEAWAY on my Instagram page.
 Visit this post, follow me there and comment what pattern you would like to win.
 The giveaway will close the 1st of August at 18:00 Brasilia Standard Time.

 Now back to sewing… I will be featuring the Vivace Dolman and the Lyric dress.

 The Vivace Dolman is a pattern that I love and have already made two versions of; one in chiffon (woven) and another with rayon spandex (knit).
 The Vivace Dolman has a woven version and a knit version, with different pattern pieces that make the drafted ease appropriate for the different properties of woven and knit fabric.
 The result is a similar look and style and you can choose a vast variety of knit and woven fabrics.
 It is important that the fabric choice be of the drapy variety.